graemefox/pal_filter/README.md

 This program can be used to filter output from pal_finder and choose the 'optimum' loci.

-For the paper referencing this workflow, see Griffiths et al.
+For the paper referencing this workflow, see Griffiths et al. 2016) (griffiths.sarahm@gmail.com)
-(unpublished as of 15/02/2016) (sarah.griffiths-5@postgrad.manchester.ac.uk)

 INSTALLATION INSTRUCTIONS